Kake1234567/.net-calculator/README.md

-This function calculator.
+This is function calculator.
 The icons are not added to this project because I haven't made them.